-If you or your loved one suffered an injury due to a property owner’s lack of proper maintenance of their property, you may want to discuss your options for financial compensation with a capable Alabama liability attorney.
-When an individual gets hurt on another’s property, many people do not realize that the property owner can be held responsible if the accident was preventable.
+If you or your loved one suffered an injury due to a property owner’s lack of proper maintenance of their property, you may want to discuss your options for financial compensation with a capable Alabama premises liability attorney.

 Not all accidents and injuries occur on or within an injured party’s own property.
 Indeed, it is not uncommon for someone to suffer an injury while at a neighbor or friend’s house, while shopping at a store, while on public property, while on property managed by a landlord, etc. When accidents occur on a property that is not owned by the injury victim, premises liability laws apply.
 These laws hold that the property owners owe those who enter the premises certain duties, and if these duties are breached and result in an injury, the property owner can be held liable for harm.

-Premises Liability – Property Owners’ Duty of Care
+Premises Liability in Alabama – Property Owners’ Duty of Care

 A property owner has a duty to those who enter their property.
 This duty is: